Nashua, Iowa

-Nashua is a city in Chickasaw and only partly in Floyd counties in the U.S. state of Iowa.
-As of the 2020 census, the city's population was 1551 a decrease of 112, or 6.7%, from 1663 reported at the 2010 census.
+Nashua is a city in Chickasaw County and Floyd County, Iowa, United States.
+As of the 2020 census, the city's population was 1,551, a 6.7% decrease from 2010.
 The famed Little Brown Church featured in the song "The Church in the Wildwood" is located in Nashua.

 History

 Nashua was incorporated as a city in 1869.
 It is named after Nashua, New Hampshire, the native town of one of its founders.